andreaoliveira9/Projeto-TAI-2/README.md

 - `complexity_profile`: Generates a complexity profile for a given sequence.

 ## Dependencies
-To compile and run these programs, ensure you have the following tools installed on your Linux system:
+To compile and run these programs, ensure the following tools are installed on your Linux system:

 - **g++ Compiler**
 - **Make**